altercation/backpac/README.md

     -R  Sets removes (package names in this case) to default to YES -b  No backups (we'll use git instead)

-### WE ARE SPARTA: Full overwrite of system to conform to backpac state
+### Full overwrite of system to conform to backpac state

     backpac -SFRb